 Total fire bans and park fire bans

-During periods of fire weather, the Commissioner of the NSW Rural Fire Service may declare a total fire ban for particular NSW fire areas, or statewide.
+During the bush fire danger period, the Commissioner of the NSW Rural Fire Service may declare a total fire ban for particular NSW fire areas, or statewide.

 Read more about Total fire bans and park fire bans